 Overall, Phase III is expected to present the defence and security sector with an economic, operational, and strategic opportunity to reduce reliance on fossil fuel and natural gas, progressively minimise energy costs and carbon footprint, and enhance the operational effectiveness and energy resilience.

-While EDA’s remit does not include enforcing action of MoDs, it will work in a way to facilitate and enable the development or adoption of the necessary energy-related measures or plans.
-The Agency, with the support of the Executive Agency for SMEs (EASME) and the European Commission's Directorate-General for Energy (DG ENER), will provide technical advice and guidance to EU MoDs to reach sustainable energy objectives.
+While EDA’s remit does not include enforcing action of EU Ministries of Defence (MoDs), it will work in a way to facilitate and enable the development or adoption of the necessary energy-related measures or plans.
+The Agency, with the support of the European Commission's Directorate-General for Energy (DG ENER) and Executive Agency for SMEs (EASME) will provide technical advice and guidance to MoDs and other defence energy-related stakeholders to reach sustainable energy objectives.